Why You Need a Battery Monitor on a Boat

 Where you mount the display is totally up to you, although you want it in a place that is convenient to check.
 The Victron comes with a 33-foot cable, so it can be placed at quite a distance from the batteries.

-With the Victron, the display is connected to the shunt by what looks like a phone cord (even the same type of snap-in plugs).
+With the Victron battery monitor, the display is connected to the shunt by what looks like a phone cord (even the same type of snap-in plugs).
 This makes it really easy to run the wires and impossible to connect them incorrectly.

 After installing the display unit and running the wire to it, the next step was to mount the shunt and run the wires to it.
 We took the large negative cable that used to go from the battery to the bus bar and moved it to run from the shunt to the bus bar.

 The shunt has large posts on it — 3/8″ — so we had to put a new end on the cable.
-West Marine to the rescue — most stores will put the terminals on, although the store here in Marathon simply has a workbench with wire cutters, strippers and crimpers that you can use on large wire (note: with 4 AWG wire, it took Dave’s strength to cut the wire and crimp the new end — I simply was not strong enough to do it myself).
+West Marine to the rescue — most stores have a workbench with wire cutters, strippers and crimpers that you can use on large wire (note: with 4 AWG wire, it took Dave’s strength to cut the wire and crimp the new end — I simply was not strong enough to do it myself).
 We also bought and put the ends on a short jumper from the battery to the shunt (this should be the same size wire as you use to connect your batteries together and to connect the shunt to the bus bar).

-Making those connections was easy.
-The last step was to hook up the positive wire to power the monitor.
-On the Victron, it comes with a large ring terminal on one end and a straight crimp that looks almost the end of a shoelace on the other, with a fuse in between.
+The last step was to hook up the positive wire to the shunt and in turn to provide power for the monitor.
+The Victron battery monitor comes with a large ring terminal on one end or the power wire and a straight crimp that looks almost the end of a shoelace on the other, with a fuse in between.
 It’s best to take the fuse out while making the connections.

 The straight end goes in a crimp connector on the shunt.
 To open it, press a spade (straight) screwdriver tip in the middle of the orange thingy (there’s a depression it’ll fit in), then slide the orange piece towards the shunt.
 That will open the hole.
 Stick the shoelace end in the hole — almost all the crimped end will go into the hole — then release the screwdriver.
 (How this connection worked was the only part that I found non-intuitive . . . and of course the installation guide didn’t explain it, either.)